 I've bought most of my foam padding at Home Depot.
 They have a 3 inch pad (ship to store for FREE pickup!) that is 72 inches long by 24 inches wide.
 Get this... its just over $25!
 Seriously, that's the best deal ever on cheap upholstery foam!

-We just used this foam in our DIY Loft and on our kitchen banquette.
+The 3" thick multipurpose foam has worked great in our DIY Loft and on our kitchen banquette.

-I’ll link a few foam padding options at Home Depot for you.
+I'll link a few other foam padding options at Home Depot for you.
 I did just see that they have a new-to-me product, Future Foam 3-inch High Density foam.
-Of course, it’s much higher in price than their other products, but it might be something to check out if you are looking for foam to use in cushions that you are going to sit on for a few hours each day.
+It looks like it's a thicker cushion foam than the one that I've bought before.
+Of course, it's much higher in price than their other products, but it might be something to check out if you are looking for foam to use in cushions that you are going to sit on for a few hours each day.